Parkside, Pennsylvania: Transportation

-As of 2008 there were 4.56 mi of public roads in Parkside, of which 0.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 4.06 mi were maintained by the borough.
+As of 2008, there were 4.56 mi of public roads in Parkside, of which 0.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 4.06 mi were maintained by the borough.

-Pennsylvania Route 352 (Edgmont Avenue) is the main road through the borough, leading southeast 2 mi to the center of Chester and northwest 4 mi to U.S. Route 1 near Media.
+Pennsylvania Route 352 (Edgmont Avenue) is the main road through the borough, leading southeast 2 mi to Interstate 95 and the center of Chester and northwest 4 mi to U.S. Route 1 near Media.